 In July 2014, the Compensation Committee approved our fiscal 2015 restricted stock awards.
 The fiscal 2015 restricted stock awards granted to our named executive officers approximated the 50th percentile of a market composite consensus.
 Half of our fiscal 2015 executive equity awards were in the form of performance-based restricted shares, with executives earning the awards based on achieving target levels of a ratio of adjusted EBITDA to revenue.
 For the time-based vesting half of the fiscal 2015 awards, one-third vests on each of the first three anniversaries of the grant date.
-For the performance-based vesting half of the fiscal 2015 awards, one-third vest or forfeit based on achieving financial goals for the one-year period ending June 30, 2015, one-third vest or forfeit based on achieving financial goals for the three-year period ending June 30, 2017.
-The ratio of adjusted EBITDA to revenue for fiscal 2015 was 19%, in line with our target business model and yielding 100% vesting of the 1/3rd of the performance-based restricted stock award that was subject to vest or forfeit based upon the one-year performance period ended on June 30, 2015.
+For the performance-based vesting half of the fiscal 2015 awards, one-third vests on achieving financial goals for the one-year period ending June 30, 2015, one-third vest or forfeit based on achieving financial goals for the two-year period ending June 30, 2015, and one-third vest or forfeit based on achieving a financial goals for the three-year period ending June 30, 2017.
+The ratio of adjusted EBITDA to revenue for fiscal 2015 was 19%, in line with our target business model and yielding 100% vesting of the 1/3rd of the performance-based restricted stock award that was subject to vest or forfeit based upon the one-year period ended on June 30, 2015.

 Subsequent to fiscal 2015, we granted restricted stock awards to our named executive officers.
 The fiscal 2016 restricted stock awards granted to our named executive officers approximated the 50th percentile of a market composite consensus.
 Each fiscal 2016 restricted stock award for our named executive officers is 50% performance-based vesting and 50% time-based vesting.
-Two-thirds of these performance-based awards vest or forfeit based on achieving financial goals for the two-year period ending June 30, 2017, and one-third of these awards vest or forfeit based on achieving financial goals for the three-year period ending June 30, 2018.
+Two-thirds of these performance-based awards vest or forfeit based on achieving financial goals for the two-year period ending June 30, 2017, and one-third of these awards vest or forfeit based on achieving financial goals for the two-year period ending June 30, 2017, and one-third of these awards vest or forfeit based on achieving financial goals for the three-year period ending June 30, 2018.
 In an effort to address short, medium, and long-term performance objectives and to create an orderly transition toward increased emphasis on multi-year objectives, we are phasing in the use of three-year cliff vesting for performance-based awards and ultimately intend to only use three-year cliff vesting for performance equity starting with the fiscal 2017 performance-based restricted stock award.
 For the time-based vesting half of the fiscal 2016 awards, one-third vests on each of the first three anniversaries of the grant date.